AnastasiiaSt/Capstone-Project/README.md

 This is the Capstone Project of Machine Learning Course at RS School.<br>
 The goal is to implement ML project comprasing of model training, selection and evaluation for classification of the forest cover type.
 The dataset [Forest Cover Type](https://www.kaggle.com/competitions/forest-cover-type-prediction/data) from Kaggle is used in this project.<br>

+Detailed information about training set can be found in the following [report](profile_report.html), which was created using pandas profiling module.

 Three models with different hyperparameters were trained to predict the class of forest cover type.
 K-fold cross validation was employed to split the data into training and validation sets.
 For evaluation of the classifier, three metrics - precision, recall and f1 score were used.
 The results are summaries in the picture below:
 <img src="./images/Experiment_results_training.png" width="900">